Soum1989/Lingua-phone-monorepo/README.md

 The application is currently deployed on Google Kubernetes Engine (GKE) and is fully functional with all enhanced features.

+**Note:** For full functionality including microphone access and STT transcription, HTTPS access is required.
+If you're experiencing issues with microphone access, please see the SSL Certificate section below.

-Key Features in the Live Demo
+### Key Features in the Live Demo:

-AI Shopping Assistant with accurate product recommendations
+- AI Shopping Assistant with accurate product recommendations

-Multilingual support (English, Bengali, and more)
+- Multilingual support (English, Bengali, and more)

-Google Cloud Text-to-Speech integration
+- Google Cloud Text-to-Speech integration

-Bazaar Marketplace product rendering
+- Bazaar Marketplace product rendering

-Gender-specific clothing recommendations
+- Gender-specific clothing recommendations

 📂 Source Code Repository